metmatera/Pepper-Robot-in-the-Restaurant/README.md

-### PROJECT FOLDERS ORGANIZATION

 ## RA MODULE

-RA/RA_project/: this folder contains all the code developed for the RA module.
+RA_module/: this folder contains all the code developed for the RA module.

 It is composed by: